Matthew 5:9 encourages seeking wisdom, resolving conflicts, and cultivating healthy relationships.

 This poem is based on the seventh of The Beatitudes in Matthew chapter 5 verse 9 ‘Blessed are the peacemakers, for they shall be called children of God.‘ This Beatitude has a clear practical meaning – working toward peaceful living with ourselves, and others and being at peace with God.
 Throughout history, the cry for peace continues to echo across the world.
-Let us always pray and vote for leaders who pursue wisdom and world peace.
-Let us all strive for wisdom and peace in our homes and radiate them out into our individual worlds.
+Let us pray and vote for leaders who pursue wisdom and world peace.
+Let us all strive for wisdom and peace in our homes and radiate them into our world.
 Beverley Joy

-PODCAST – Blessed are the peacemakers, for they shall be called children of God
+Listen HERE – Poem – Blessed are the peacemakers, for they shall be called children of God

 Oh, the tragedy of one who cannot reason